matijaoe/matijaoe/README.md

 <!--END_SECTION:waka-->

 <p>
-  <samp>I use GitLab at work, so all of these are from doing my own thing</samp> 👇🏻
+  <samp>We use GitLab at work, so all of these are from my own stuff</samp> 👇🏻
 </p>

  <!--